element-hq/ems-docs/ee-installer/src/install-poc.md

 firewall.
 You will need to ensure that these ports are passed through your firewall.

-For EL, you need to disable the firewall with these command:
+For EL, you need to disable firewalld with these commands:

 ```bash
 sudo systemctl stop firewalld